Friendship (2024 film): Release

-The film had its world premiere on September 8, 2024 at the Toronto International Film Festival as part of the festival's Midnight Madness program.
+The film had its world premiere on September 8, 2024, at the Toronto International Film Festival as part of the festival's Midnight Madness program.
 That same month, A24 acquired U.S. distribution rights to the film.
 In May 2025, Republic Pictures acquired international distribution rights to the film, with plans to release it theatrically.
 The film opened in the United States in a limited release on May 9, 2025, before expanding on May 23, 2025.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 43 critics, indicating "generally favorable" reviews.

-Reviewers frequently highlighted DeYoung’s direction and the film’s uneasy tone.
-IndieWire noted the contrast between "cringe comedy" and "high-arthouse aesthetics" in the film’s look and staging, crediting cinematographer Andy Rydzewski and editor Sophie Corra.
-Salon described the film’s escalating social anxiety as “stressful” by design while praising Robinson’s lead performance.
-In an interview feature, The Hollywood Reporter reported that Paul Rudd requested his character be renamed to avoid comparisons to roles in I Love You, Man and Anchorman, a choice critics said fit the film’s deadpan approach.
+Reviewers frequently highlighted DeYoung's direction and the film's uneasy tone.
+IndieWire noted the contrast between "cringe comedy" and "high-arthouse aesthetics" in the film's look and staging, crediting cinematographer Andy Rydzewski and editor Sophie Corra.
+Salon described the film's escalating social anxiety as "stressful" by design while praising Robinson's lead performance.
+In an interview feature, The Hollywood Reporter reported that Rudd requested his character be renamed to avoid comparisons to his roles in Anchorman (2004) and I Love You, Man (2009), a choice critics said fit the film's deadpan approach.

-Awards
+Hunter V Norris, Arizona's Family film critic, listed Friendship as his favorite film of 2025, writing, "Friendship has that extra sauce that doesn't just touch my heart, but goes all the way to the warm gooey center.
+What can I say?
+I guess I'm a glutton for punishment, and Tim Robinson is the head chef at a 3-star Michelin restaurant.
+Bon appétit!"

+Accolades

-At the 2024 Toronto International Film Festival, the film was second runner-up for the People's Choice Award, Midnight Madness.
+At the 2024 Toronto International Film Festival, the film was second runner-up for the People's Choice Award: Midnight Madness.